ynashed/bionemo-fw-ea/docs/bionemo/data-module-fw.md

 ## Overview

-The BioNeMo data module serves to centralize several of BioNeMo’s core operations, thus simplifying workflows for future model extensions.
+The BioNeMo data module (`bionemo/core.py:BioNeMoDataModule`) serves to centralize several of BioNeMo’s core operations, thus simplifying workflows for future model extensions.
 This is an interface that encapsulates steps for data processing of BioNeMo Models, allowing higher adaptability of models to several use cases.

 Applications of the data module:
-* Fine tuning datasets as in `bionemo/data/finetune_dataset.py`
+* Fine tuning datasets as used by the finetuning ABC in `bionemo/model/core/encoder_finetuning.py`
-* Processing FASTA format as in `bionemo/data/fasta_dataset.py`
+* BioNeMoDataModule implemention for per-token downstream task `bionemo/data/datasets/per_token_value_dataset.py`
+* BioNeMoDataModule implemention for single value downstream tasks `bionemo/data/datasets/singel_value_dataset.py`
-* Transforms (for example, Tokenization) as in `bionemo/model/protein/downstream/sec_str_pred_data.py`
+* Transforms (for example, Tokenization) as in `bionemo/model/protein/downstream/protein_model_finetuning.py`

 The data modules coordinate functions related to data processing in BioNeMo, including the instantiation of train, validation and test datasets as well as tokenizers, addition of collate functions, and inferring the number of global samples (up and downsampling included).